JacquelineCl/group_project/README.md

 ## Machine Learning Model
 * Supervised Machine Learning: Logistical Regression
   * We have a question we want to answer, therefore, supervised machine learning is the appropriate choice for this analysis.
-Logistical Regression will separate the data into two categories, zip codes that will be underserved by primary care physicians, and zip codes that will be overserved by primary care physicians.
+Logistical Regression will separate the data into two categories, counties that will be underserved by primary care physicians, and counties that will be appropriately served by primary care physicians.
 * Accuracy score: 89.6%
 * R-squared score: 58.3%